-In recent years Solicitors have seen a significant rise in disputes relating to Wills and probate.
-This increase is thought to be due in large part to changes in society including:
+In recent years, solicitors have seen a significant rise in disputes relating to Wills and probate.
+The increase in contentious probate is thought to be due in large part to changes in society.
+Including:

 - The increase in property values since 2000 means that more people are leaving behind estates worth sizeable sums.
 As such, the passing down of large estates is no longer the preserve of successful business people or those with inherited wealth.
 The increased value of estates means the estates are worth fighting over.

-- The prevalence of diseases such as dementia and Alzheimer’s are increasing across society, and are expected to affect over 1 million people by 2025.
+- The prevalence of diseases such as dementia and Alzheimer’s are increasing across society.
+This is expected to affect over 1 million people by 2025.
 It is likely more Wills will be challenged on the grounds that the person making the Will (‘the Testator’) lacked capacity (‘capacity’ being a key prerequisite for a valid Will).

 - Family structures are more complex.
 There are more second marriages, step families and cohabitees.

-In this article, we will look into the domain of contentious probate and what can be done to resolve matters of this nature.
+In this article, we will look into the domain of contentious probate.
+As well as what can be done to resolve matters of this nature.

 What is contentious probate?